william20808/nexora_dosm/powerbi_dashboard/README.txt

 3. USER NAVIGATION GUIDE
 ------------------------
-* Slicers & Filters: Use top and left navigation panels to slice arrivals by Source Country (20 international markets), Market Segment (ASEAN vs.
+* Slicers & Filters: Available on the "Malaysia Tourism Overview" and "Tourism Drivers" pages only.
+Users can slice arrivals by Source Country (20 international markets) and Market Segment (ASEAN vs. Non-ASEAN).
-  Non-ASEAN), Malaysian State (16 states/territories), and observation timeline (2017 to 2026).
-* Cross-Filtering: Clicking any visual element (bar, map bubble, line point) will dynamically cross-filter all linked charts across the canvas.
+* Cross-Filtering: Clicking any visual element (bar, donut segment, line point) will dynamically cross-filter all linked charts on the same canvas page.
-* Tooltips: Hover over any data point to display granular monthly metrics, bilateral exchange rates (MYR/FX), fuel prices, geopolitical risk indices, and state hotel occupancy / domestic visitor statistics.
+* Tooltips: Hover over any data point to display granular monthly metrics, bilateral exchange rates (MYR/FX), Brent crude oil prices, and geopolitical risk indices.
-* Reset: Click the "Reset Filters" bookmark button located at the top-right of any page to return to default views.

 4. REQUIRED PLUGINS OR ADD-ONS
 ------------------------------
 * Required Add-ons: None (0 external dependencies).
-* Visual Libraries: All visuals are 100% native out-of-the-box Power BI charts (Native Line Charts, Clustered Column Charts, Matrix, Treemaps, and Azure Map visuals).
-No custom marketplace visuals or unverified third-party scripts are required.
+* Visual Libraries: All visuals are 100% native out-of-the-box Power BI charts (Clustered Bar/Column Charts, Line Charts, Line-and-Clustered- Column Combo Charts, Donut Chart, Card, Slicer, Textbox).
+No custom marketplace visuals, maps, treemaps, matrices, or unverified third-party scripts are used.

 5. ASSUMPTIONS AND LIMITATIONS
 ------------------------------
-* Data Coverage: Monthly panel from March 2017 to September 2026 for international tourist arrivals; annual state-level hotel occupancy and domestic visitor panel from 2017 to 2025 across 16 Malaysian states and federal territories.
+* Data Coverage: Monthly panel from March 2017 to September 2026 for international tourist arrivals
 * Forecasting Horizon: June 2026 to September 2026 represents the official hold-out evaluation period where arrival figures are predicted using the machine learning models.